CatFortman/AZ204DevelopingSolutionsForMicrosoftAzure/README.md

 ## Introduction

-Welcome to the repository for skills and labs related to the Microsoft Azure 204 exam: Developing Solutions for Microsoft Azure.
+Welcome to the repository for skills related to the Microsoft Azure 204 exam: Developing Solutions for Microsoft Azure.
 This repository is intended to serve as a resource for those preparing for the exam, and it is based on the content from the exam reference book Developing Solutions for Microsoft Azure 2021 edition.

 ### Study Resources